 Gruene Historic District

-If you’re looking for a place to enjoy live music and a lively honky-tonk dance scene, head to Gruene Hall found in Gruene Historic District.
+If you’re looking for a charming small town to enjoy live music and a lively honky-tonk dance scene, head to Gruene Hall found in Gruene Historic District.
 This dance hall has hosted incredible, big-name artists like Willie Nelson and George Strait, among many others.
 This historic district is also home to unique shops and restaurants.